 - Tier 2 or 3 suppliers may not need IATF certification

-- Not enough time, money and/or resources to support implementation and maintenance
+- Not enough resources allocated company-wide to support meeting all the requirements

 - Perform a gap analysis

-- Prior to implementation or upgrade to a new standard, review the standard and identify where your system is already in compliance with IATF 16949 and ISO 9001, and focus on those areas where there are gaps.
-SimpleQuE has created a helpful IATF 16949 Audit Checklist that includes clauses from both standards along with the Sanctioned Interpretations and FAQs.
+- Prior to implementation or upgrade to a new standard, review both standards and identify where your system is already in compliance with IATF 16949® and ISO 9001, and focus on those areas where there are gaps.

 - Document your management system